adkelley/javascript-to-purescript/tut10/README.md

 mempty :: Dual _ == Dual mempty
 ```

 With the ability to flip its arguments, the `Dual` monoid is interesting, because it shows that there can be several valid instances of the `Monoid` class for a given datatype.
-In the example below, we'll use the instance `(Monoid a) => Monoid (Dual a)` to demonstrate how `Dual` can flip monoids `a`, contained within a foldable structure that is a monoid itself.
+In the example below, we'll use the instance `(Monoid a) => Monoid (Dual a)` to demonstrate how `Dual` can flip monoids `a`, contained within a foldable structure that is also a monoid.

 ```haskell
 switchArgs :: ∀ f m.
 Foldable f ⇒ Monoid m ⇒ f m → Dual m